 This license may not be assigned or sublicensed by Registrar except Registrar may assign all of its rights and obligations under this Agreement to an Affiliate, Subsidiary or successor-in-interest as a result of a merger or consolidation, or in connection with the sale or transfer of all or substantially all of it business or assets to which this Agreement relates.
 The Registrar will derive no right, title or interest in such intellectual property.

-REGISTRY OBLIGATIONS
+REGISTRY’S OBLIGATIONS

 Access to Registry System.
 Throughout the Term of this Agreement, Registry Service Provider shall operate the Registry System and provide Registrar with unencumbered access to the Registry System to transmit domain name registration information for the Registry TLD to the Registry System.
 Nothing in this Agreement entitles Registrar to enforce any agreement between RO and ICANN.
 Registry Operator shall have OTE available to Registrar so that Registrar can test and evaluate all current and proposed functions for a sufficient period of time before they are implemented in the Registry System.